 The course addresses engineers and researchers from companies or institutes active in analytical chemistry, manufacturing of analytical and medical instruments, pharmaceutical sector and bio sciences or in the manufacturing processes of micro devices.
 Biochemists, analytical chemists that want an entry or update in the field of microfluidics.

-Dr Loes Segerink is Postdoc at the BIOS Lab-on-a-Chip group at the University of Twente, Enschede (NL).
-The focus of her work is on the development of microfluidic systems for (bio)‐medical applications, such as further development of the fertility chip and participating in the Nanopil project for detection of intestinal cancer.
+Dr Loes Segerink is an assistant professor at the BIOS Lab-on-a-Chip group at the University of Twente, Enschede (NL) and director of the strategic research orientation Biomedical Microdevices of the MIRA institute.
+The focus of her work is on the development of microfluidic systems for (bio)?medical applications, such as further development of the fertility chip and participating in the Nanopil project for detection of cancer.
 In March 2013 she got her University teaching qualification (UTQ).
-She is superving several PhD, bachelor and master students.
+She is supervising several PhD, bachelor and master students.